RifatXia/tensorstore/llama-work/cluster/final_report.md

 **Compression:** When enabled, gzip compression at level 1 was used to balance compression ratio with computational overhead.
 Higher compression levels were avoided due to diminishing returns and increased CPU usage.

 **Data Type:** Models were saved using their native precision when possible.
+TensorStore uses NumPy's dtype notation for specifying data types: `<f2` represents float16 (2 bytes per element), `<f4` represents float32 (4 bytes per element), and `<f8` represents float64 (8 bytes per element).
+The `<f2` dtype was predominantly used in this study to minimize storage requirements while maintaining acceptable precision for model weights.
+The total checkpoint size is calculated as: **Total Size = Number of Parameters × Bytes per Parameter**.
+For example, a 3 billion parameter model stored in float16 (`<f2`) requires approximately 3,000,000,000 × 2 = 6 GB of storage, while the same model in float32 (`<f4`) would require 12 GB.
 For bfloat16 models, conversion to float16 was necessary because PyTorch's bfloat16 tensors cannot be directly converted to NumPy arrays, which TensorStore requires.
 This conversion maintains 2-byte storage efficiency while ensuring compatibility.

 **Chunk Size:** Dynamic chunking was implemented where each tensor is divided into chunks of approximately 64 MB.
+The T5X approach uses a target chunk size of `_DESIRED_CHUNK_SIZE_BYTES = 64 × 1024 × 1024 = 67,108,864 bytes` (64 MiB).
+The chunk shape calculation follows this algorithm:

+1. Calculate target number of elements: `target_elements = _DESIRED_CHUNK_SIZE_BYTES // dtype.itemsize`
+2. For float16 (`<f2`): `target_elements = 67,108,864 // 2 = 33,554,432 elements`
+3. For float32 (`<f4`): `target_elements = 67,108,864 // 4 = 16,777,216 elements`

+The `calculate_chunk_shape()` function then determines the optimal chunk dimensions based on the tensor's shape and the target number of elements.
+For example, a tensor with shape `[4096, 4096]` (16,777,216 elements total) would be chunked into dimensions that keep each chunk at approximately 64 MB.
+If a tensor has 33,554,432 elements and uses float16, it would fit in a single 64 MB chunk.
+Larger tensors are divided into multiple chunks with dimensions calculated to maintain the 64 MB target per chunk.
+This approach ensures consistent chunk sizes regardless of the underlying data type, optimizing I/O performance across different model architectures.

 For tensors smaller than the chunk size, a single chunk is used.
-For larger tensors, multiple chunks are created to enable parallel I/O.
+For larger tensors, multiple chunks are created to enable parallel I/O operations.

-**Concurrency:** The T5X-optimized approach [11] uses a concurrency limit of 128, allowing up to 128 file operations to proceed simultaneously.
+**Concurrency:** The T5X-optimized approach [11] uses a concurrency limit of 128 (`file_io_concurrency=128`), allowing up to 128 file operations to proceed simultaneously.
 This is controlled through TensorStore's context configuration.

+**Compression Algorithm:** The T5X implementation employs gzip compression at level 1, specified in the Zarr metadata as `{'id': 'gzip', 'level': 1}`.
+This compression level provides a balance between compression ratio and computational overhead, with level 1 being the fastest gzip compression setting while still achieving some file size reduction.

 ---